ethereum/ethereum-org-website/public/content/roadmap/dencun/index.md

 - ETH issuance is proportional to the total amount of ETH staked, thus this limitation will slow the potential issuance of new ETH
 - This does NOT mean that new validators cannot join, but removes the exponential climb in how many are allowed to join at a time

+## Will all transactions on L2s now use temporary blob space, or will you be able to choose? {#calldata-vs-blobs}

+Rollup transactions are not required to use blob space for their data (though they are economically incentivized to do so).
+Each can optionally write their data to blobs (guaranteed available for all challenge periods, very cheap) or to smart contract "calldata" (permanent storage, more expensive).
+Rollup providers will decide which to use based on the current demand for blob space.
+If blobs are in high demand, the rollup may decide to use calldata to ensure the data is posted in a timely manner.

+Although this decision is likely to be performed behind-the-scenes by rollup providers, it is theoretically possible for a user to choose which storage type to use.
+This would require the rollup provider to expose this option to the user, which introduces additional complexities when bundling transactions in a cost-effective manner.
+See individual rollup provider documentation for more details.

 ## Would this reduce layer 1 (L1) gas fees in any way? {#l1-fee-impact}

 Yes, but significantly less than on layer 2 rollups.
 A new gas market is introduced exclusively for blob space, for use by rollup providers.
 This reduces the demand from these rollups for L1 block space, pushing gas prices downward.

 _Although fees on L1 may be reduced by off-loading rollup data to blobs, this upgrade primarily focuses on the reduction of L2 fees.
-Reduction of fees on L1 (Mainnet) may occur as a second-order effect._
+Reduction of fees on L1 (Mainnet) may occur as a second-order effect to a lesser extent._

 - L1 gas reduction will be proportional to adoption/usage of blob data by rollup providers
 - L1 gas is likely to remain competitive from non-rollup related activity